mneedham/all-the-imports/goals.md

 ## To spike

-* Application that takes in 2 files and
+* Application that takes in 2 CSV files and imports nodes/relationships from those files
+* Application that takes in multiple nodes/relationship CSV files and imports nodes/relationships from those files

+File format would be like this:

+nodes.tsv

+Property1	Property2	Property3
+Person1
+Person2

+relationships.tsv

+ExternalId1	ExternalId2	RelationshipType

 ## Future Requirements